MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 When set to `AuthorizedOnly`, users affected by the policy will receive real-time metrics for agents who are members in the call queues they are authorized for.

 > [!IMPORTANT]
 > The `All` option is no longer supported.
-The parameter will be accepted and saved however any user assigned a policy with *RealTimeAgentMetricsPermission* set to `All` won't be able to access real-time metrics.
+The parameter will be accepted and saved, however, any user assigned a policy with *RealTimeAgentMetricsPermission* set to `All` won't be able to access real-time metrics.

 ```yaml
 Type: Object